pbarrioss/azure-ai-engineer-in-five-weeks/CURRICULUM.md

 ## Week 5: Building AI Agents with Azure AI 🤖
 ### Topics
-- **Leveraging Small Language Models and Phi-3 Architecture**:
-  - Introduction to small language models and their applications.
-  - Understanding the Phi-3 architecture and its benefits.
+- **Understanding Agent Architectures**:
+  - **Single-Agent Systems**: Explore the structure and functionality of standalone AI agents, including their decision-making processes and applications.
+  - **Multi-Agent Systems**: Delve into systems where multiple AI agents interact, collaborate, or compete to achieve individual or collective goals.

-- **Introduction to Multi-Agent Architectures**:
+- **Designing Multi-Agent System Architectures on Azure**:
-  - Concepts and design principles of multi-agent AI systems.
-  - Use cases where multi-agent architectures provide advantages.
-- **Developing Robust AI Agents Using Azure AI Studio**:
+  - **System Design**: Learn to architect multi-agent applications using Azure services, ensuring scalability, security, and efficiency.
+  - **Communication Protocols**: Understand the methods and protocols that facilitate effective communication between agents.
+  - **Coordination Strategies**: Study strategies for coordinating tasks among agents to optimize performance and resource utilization.

+- **Quickstart: Building Agents in Azure**:
+  - **Azure AI Agent Service**: Introduction to Azure's fully managed service for building, orchestrating, and scaling AI agents.
-  - Tools and frameworks in Azure AI Studio for agent development.
+  - **Development Tools**: Overview of tools like Azure AI Foundry and Azure AI Studio for agent development.
-  - Best practices for deploying AI agents in production environments.
+  - **Deployment Best Practices**: Guidelines for deploying AI agents in production environments, focusing on reliability and performance.
 ### Practical Session
 - **Prototyping a Multi-Agent System**:
-  - Building a multi-agent system integrated into a RAG pattern.
-  - Ensuring effective communication and coordination between agents.
+  - **Integration with RAG Patterns**: Implement a multi-agent system that utilizes Retrieval-Augmented Generation (RAG) to enhance information retrieval and response generation.
+  - **Agent Collaboration**: Set up agents with distinct roles that collaborate to complete complex tasks, demonstrating effective inter-agent communication.
+  - **Azure Services Utilization**: Leverage Azure AI Agent Service and other relevant Azure services to build and deploy your multi-agent system.
 ### Homework
 - **Mandatory**:
-  - Prototype a multi-agent system using Azure AI Studio, demonstrating integration with RAG patterns.
-Provide documentation and a demo of the system.
+  - **Prototype Development**: Develop a multi-agent system using Azure AI Foundry, showcasing integration with RAG patterns.
+  - **Documentation**: Provide comprehensive documentation detailing the system architecture, agent roles, communication protocols, and deployment process.
+  - **Demonstration**: Prepare a demo that illustrates the functionality and effectiveness of your multi-agent system.

 - **Optional**:
-  - Explore advanced features, such as agent collaboration strategies or incorporating additional modalities into the agents' capabilities.
+  - **Advanced Features Exploration**: Investigate and implement advanced features such as complex agent collaboration strategies, incorporating additional data modalities (e.g., visual or auditory data), or enhancing agent learning capabilities.

 > **Note**: For setup and detailed instructions, refer to the [Week 5 README](./weeks/week-5/README.md).